openstack-infra/nodepool/doc/source/configuration.rst

          .. value:: namespace

-            Namespace labels provide an empty namespace configured with a service account that can creates pods, services, configmaps, etc.
+            Namespace labels provide an empty namespace configured with a service account that can create pods, services, configmaps, etc.

          .. value:: pod